TionAPI/HA-tion/README.md

   1. click "plus" button;
   1. type "Tion" in search field;
   1. click on "Tion breezer integration";
-  1. fill fields (values will be imported from configuration.yaml if you used climate.tion component before);
+  1. fill fields;
   1. click "Next" and follow instructions;
-  1. remove climate.tion from configuration.yaml;
   1. restart Home Assistant.

   Repeat this steps for every device that you are going to use with home assistant.